-For more fire safety information and tips visit the special Holiday and Heating Fire Safety web page on the Mississippi Insurance Department website at www.mid.ms.gov.
+For more fire safety information and tips visit the Be Prepared/Holiday Decorating section on the Mississippi Insurance Department website at www.mid.ms.gov.
 Find the Mississippi State Fire Marshal on Facebook and you can also follow the SFMO on Twitter at twitter.com/msfiresafe, for additional fire safety tips.